Mariana, From Brazil, English Teacher at a Private German SchoolBy Krzl Light Nuñes

-In the Bilingual Program, children learn mostly academic subjects.
+In the bilingual program, children learn mostly academic subjects.
 English is the medium of instruction, and language acquisition emerges through the study of academic content.
 This way, it tends to take a longer time to be bilingual.
 Here in Brazil, the regular English classes tend to focus on grammar mostly, although the school I work at focuses on all the skills (reading, writing, listening, and speaking).
-Most people – who want to be bilingual – tend to take courses in English Courses, where it usually takes you three to four years to be fluent.
+Most people who want to be bilingual tend to take English courses, where it usually takes you three to four years to be fluent.

 What do you like to do when you’re not working?

 I love spending time with my husband and my cats.
-During the pandemic year we’ve been through, we got to spend more and more time together.
+During the pandemic, we got to spend more and more time together.
 And we love watching TV shows – all kinds – and horror movies as well!

 What are some of your favorite strategies for teaching children?

-There is something I carry with me: we have to be firm, but always kind.
-As long as we are kind, children feel like they can trust us, and it makes teaching a lot easier. especially when they are young learners.
+There is something I carry with me: We have to be firm but always kind.
+As long as we are kind, children feel like they can trust us, and it makes teaching a lot easier, especially when students are young learners.

 How has the COVID-19 crisis affected your school?